Shakshuka - Middle Eastern Baked Eggs

 6

-Keep heat on a simmer, cover the pan with a lid to seal and cook until the egg yolks are just set, about another three to five minutes- keep an eye on it.
+Simmer until the egg yolks are just set, about another three to five minutes- keep an eye on it.

 7